apollographql/datasource-rest/README.md

 ```

 ##### `requestCacheEnabled`
 By default, `RESTDataSource` caches all outgoing GET **requests** in a separate memoized cache from the regular response cache.
-It does this to prevent duplicate calls that might happen in rapid succession.
+It makes the assumption that all responses from HTTP GET calls are cacheable by their URL.
-If a request is made with the same cache key (URL by default) with an HTTP method other than GET, the cached request is then cleared.
+If a request is made with the same cache key (URL by default) but with an HTTP method other than GET, the cached request is then cleared.

 If you would like to disable the GET request cache, set the `requestCacheEnabled` property to `false`.
+You might want to do this if your API is not actually cacheable or your data changes over time.

 ```js title="requestCacheEnabled.js"
 class MoviesAPI extends RESTDataSource {